alexgorji/musicscore/README.rst

     * When its last beat is filled the ``is_filled`` property is ``true``.

-    * If a :obj:`musictree.chord.Chord` is added to its beats which has a quarter duration greater than the sum of beats' quarter durations, the remaining Chord can be accessed via ``leftover`` property.
+    * If a :obj:`musictree.chord.Chord` is added to its beats which has a quarter duration greater than the sum of beats' quarter durations, the remaining Chord can be accessed via ``leftover`` property of the parent :obj:`musictree.voice.Voice`.

 #. :obj:`musictree.beat.Beat` is the fifth layer of a musictree.